Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Environment Details

 \item \textbf{Inverted Pendulum \& Inverted Double Pendulum}

-Invalid action vectors are replaced with -1 by changing the environment's step function code:
+Invalid action vectors are replaced with -1.
+Change in code:

-The action space is \(1\)-dimensional, with force applied on the cart.
+For reference, the action space is \(1\)-dimensional, with force applied on the cart.
 The implication is that the cart is pushed in the left direction for \(0.02\) (default) seconds.
 Note that the action vectors are not zeroed because a \(0\)-action is often the optimal action, particularly when the agent starts upright.
-This would make the optimal policy trivially be \emph{learning to select invalid actions}.
+This would make the learning task trivial, with the optimal strategy being: “learn to select invalid actions”.

 \end{itemize}